felixnyamweya/wpsso-schema-json-ld/readme.txt

 	* None
 * *Improvements*
 	* Options hidden in the "Basic Options" view that have a different value than their default will no longer be hidden.
+	* In WordPress attachment pages, the 'mainEntityOfPage' property is now defined in the first media object, not the main webpage markup.
 * *Bugfixes*
 	* None
 * *Developer Notes*